 Instead, learners or educators can notify our moderators of any comments that worry them, by pressing the flag button that’s at the bottom of every comment:

 When a comment is hidden, it is replaced with the message “This comment has been removed by a FutureLearn moderator”, and the author is sent an automated email to tell them it was hidden.
+They are not told who flagged the comment.
 They can reply to this email to find out more about the decision.

 Learner profiles, study groups, peer assignments and peer review feedback are moderated in the same way.

 How our moderators work